tomcz/example-grpc/README.md

 `make run-server-mw` does exactly the same, the difference being this server uses HTTP & gRPC middleware for authentication rather than service decoration.

-`make run-grpc-client` runs a gRPC client that sends a request to the server, using bearer token authentication.
+`make run-client` runs a gRPC client that sends a request to the server, using bearer token authentication.

-`make run-http-client` invokes curl to do exactly the same to the HTTP server endpoint.
+`make run-curl` invokes curl to do exactly the same to the HTTP server endpoint.

+`make run-grpcurl` uses [grpcurl](https://github.com/fullstorydev/grpcurl) to send an authenticated request to the gRPC server endpoint.

 ## Setting up